Ada-Developers-Academy/daily-curriculum/week9/tuesday/controller-methods.md

 #### Defining Public Methods (Actions)

-In Rails controllers public methods are generally used for defining for directly handling HTTP requests.
+Rails controllers public methods are generally used for defining for directly handling HTTP requests.
 These methods are commonly called actions, which is what we will refer to them from now.
 The common actions we've seen defined are `index`, `show`, `new`, `create`, `edit`, `update`, and `destroy`, although the name of rails actions are not limited in any way.

 By default actions render a veiw located in `app/views` under a directory corresponding to the controller name.
 For example the `index` action withing the `UsersController` would render the view in `app/views/users/index.html.erb`.
 If you don't want to render a view for an action, like `create`, but instead want to take the user to a different action, using the `redirect_to(path_name)` will override this default functionaltity.